eic/tutorial-geometry-development-using-dd4hep/_episodes/03-modifying-geometry.md

       insideTrackingVolume="true">
 ```

-Where readout references a `readout` also defined in the xml description
+Where the readout name references a `readout` block also defined in the xml description

 ```code
   <readouts>